goats-9/aims-cs1023/README.md

 `$ git clone https://github.com/goats-9/aims-cs1023.git && cd aims-cs1023`

-Then, to install or reinstall, type
+Then, to install or cleanly reinstall, type

 `$ sh install.sh`

+Execute the portal by typing

+`$./aims`

 To reset the database only, type